MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 The migration process begins with a server inventory to identify the content to migrate, and a firewall check to ensure successful migration.
 The process transfers data from your source servers to the destination servers, and then cuts over to your new servers.
 After migration, you can process the decommissioned source servers, and reissue certificates on your new destination server.

-## Step 1: Install Storage Migration Service and check firewall ports
+## Step 1: Install migration service and check firewall

 Before you get started, install Storage Migration Service and make sure the necessary firewall ports are open.